-Issue: Monitoring, verification, and reporting of nature-based solutions is capitaland labor-intensive
+Issue 5: Monitoring, verification, and reporting of nature-based solutions is capital- and labor-intensive

-The certification process for forest carbon offsetting projects is capital- and labor-intensive, especially due to the high cost of manual monitoring, reporting, and verification (MRV) of the forest carbon stock.
+"The certification process for forest carbon offsetting projects is capital- and laborintensive, especially due to the high cost of manual" measurement and "monitoring), reporting, and verification (MRV) of the forest carbon stock."
+(Reiersen et al., 2024)

-For the last 20 years, major conservation efforts have been underway to mitigate and safeguard against these losses.
-One of the global financing strategies is carbon offsets (Blaufelder et al., 2021).
-Initially, it started as the Clean Development Mechanism (CDM) under the Kyoto Protocol, allowing governments and business organizations from industrialized countries to invest in forestry in developing countries by buying carbon credits to offset industrialized emissions (FAO 2020).
+"For the last 20 years, major conservation efforts have been underway to mitigate and safeguard against these losses.
+One of the global financing strategies is carbon offsets."
+(Blaufelder et al, 2021)

+"Initially, it started as the Clean Development Mechanism (CDM) under the Kyoto Protocol, allowing governments and business organizations from industrialized countries to invest in forestry in developing countries by buying carbon credits to offset industrialized emissions (FAO, 2020).
 Several other independent bodies have later developed official standards for verifying and certifying carbon offsetting projects, such as the Gold Standard (GS) and the Verified Carbon Standard (VERRA).
-The certification process for forest carbon offset projects is capitaland labor-intensive, especially due to the high cost of manual MRV of the forest carbon stock.
+The certification process for forest carbon offset projects is capital- and labor-intensive, especially due to the high cost of manual MRV" of the forest carbon stock."
+(Reiersen et al., 2024)